-So far we have a design size of 11 by 13-inches and a piece of fabric 15 by 18-inches.
-That gives us 2+ inches of unused fabric outside of the design area.
+So far we have a design size of 11 by 13-inches -and a piece of fabric 15 by 18-inches.
+That gives us 2 to 5-inches of unused fabric outside of the design area.

 Working in hand, with a hoop or frame: